-Crafting Brie & Camembert at Home, a Multi-Day Follow-Along Virtual Event (FAVE) - May 23-24
+Brie-Making Bootcamp, a Multi-Day Follow-Along Virtual Event (FAVE)

 CLICK HERE to view our full list of events in calendar format.

 Day 1 has us starting the cheese, talking about the bloomy rind category and the science behind that gorgeous rind.
-You'll take care of your little cheese baby overnight per our instructions and then on Day 2 we'll talk about aging it to perfection over the next 4-6 weeks.
+You'll take care of your little cheese baby overnight per our instructions and then on Day 2 we'll do any treatments like adding ash or bark and talk about aging it to perfection over the next 3-6 weeks.

-Day 3 (optional) - We'll check in 2 weeks later to take a look at your cheese's progress, address any questions/concerns you may have and make any necessary course correction.
-This day is optional but if you can swing it I highly recommend it!
-You learn the most by trying something on your own and coming back with relevant questions!
+Day 3 (optional but recommended) - We'll check in 2 weeks later to take a look at your cheese's progress, address any questions/concerns you may have and make any necessary course correction.
+This check-in day is one of the most important parts since we'll do cheese aging forensics and get to the bottom of what's going on with each person's cheese!
+You learn the most by trying something on your own and coming back with relevant questions.

 Tiny brie wheels make a show-stopping gift and one gallon makes 6-7 mini 4" wheels!